19th Century Bunratty

 She was born the following year on the 18th October 1867.
 Mary Clune’s paternal grandmother was called Bridget Frawley.
-Perhaps Mary’s mother was Bridget too.
+Mary’s mother was Bridget too, but I have no surname for her.
 By the time of the 1901 census, Bridget is no longer at home.

 Two years later, on the 30th December, Thomas Roughan became Michael and Mary’s third child.
 Like, his two elder siblings, he isn’t in the 1901 census.
 No more is known about him other than he was named after Mary’s father.

 Six years elapsed before their fourth child, Maria, although the mortality rate was such in those days that there may well have been others born in that period.
 Indeed, the three eldest children above, may have died young, explaining why none of them were still at home in 1901.
 Being that much older than their siblings, they may just have moved on.